f0rkr/chatServer/README.md

 `nc localhost 7777`

 This chat server contain commands:
-- MSG “message”: Simply resend this message to all users.
+- MSG `message`: Simply resend this message to all users.
-- NICK “nickname”: Add a nickname.
+- NICK `nickname`: Add a nickname.
 - WHO: Get the list of all connected users.
-- QUIT “message”: properly disconnect the server by broadcast a farewell message.
+- QUIT `message`: properly disconnect the server by broadcast a farewell message.
-- KILL 'nickname message': To kick an unpleasant user, after having sent him a farewell message.
+- KILL `nickname` `message`: To kick an unpleasant user, after having sent him a farewell message.